Technology, Products & Services

 Attractive returns are still available for Biomass CHP projects

-The example below highlights the RHI returns for a biomass boiler with Heliex GenSet, providing an additional annual income of £162,271 per year (electricity savings & RHI payments combined) than if a biomass boiler was installed alone.
+The below table highlights the RHI returns for a biomass boiler with Heliex GenSet, providing an additional annual income of £135,936 per year (electricity savings & RHI payments combined) compared to a heat only system for a 1.5 MW steam boiler.

 *(using tariff levels from OFGEM, figures correct as of October 2017)